Joelius300/dviz_hslu/REPORT.md

 Two horizontal dotted lines visualize the upper and lower thresholds and enable the user to estimate the time of crossing.
-It doesn't need to be more precise at first glance because of the inherent inaccuracy of the prediction and the possibility to zoom in if desired.
+It doesn't need to be more precise at first glance because of the inherent inaccuracy of the prediction and the possibility to zoom in if desired. \
+A hover tooltip puts the exact temperature the threshold is set at close to the line and label to reduce eye travel.

-On the buffer chart a total of three lines are available to display with two of them being hidden by default, as represented by the less opaque legend entry.
+On the buffer chart a total of three lines are available to display with two of them being hidden by default (click to show), as represented by the less opaque legend entry.
 Although not directly next to the lines, the items in the legend follow the logical sort order descending and also represent the relative positions of the respective lines (max > avg > min).

+The y-axes are scaled equally for both charts to provide a common reference (temperatures are from the same system and environment) and align the thresholds vertically across charts.

 The charts are zoomable and pannable with additional options such as download as image and full-screen.